The federal government is still shut down. Here's what that means across the country

 "There is a strong commitment on both sides of the aisle to make sure that kids have access to healthy meals at school, so we are hopeful that the administration and Congress will act before this becomes an issue."

+According to Pratt-Heavner, USDA released funds to regional offices for meals served in October.
+But some states report they have yet to receive any money, she said.
 Before the shutdown, USDA released a contingency plan outlining funds states could tap into to cover any gaps.
-USDA did not immediately respond to NPR's request for comment.
+A USDA spokesman did not directly answer NPR when asked if the agency would advance funding to state agencies should the shutdown persist.

 — Kadin Mills, NPR